GRACE AND THE NEW COVENANT

 Truly, we are in need of a reformation of Christian thinking!

-The concept that the Christian must never suffer.
-Christ did all the suffering for us.
+≻ The concept that the Christian must never suffer, that Christ did all the suffering for us.
 This idea is so obviously unscriptural that it is amazing intelligent believers would accept it as truth.
-But it is a part of the understanding that to be a Christian requires only that we make the right profession of belief.
-Once we do that we are saved by grace and no other action is necessary.
+But it is a part of the delusion that to be a Christian requires only that we make the right profession of belief, and that once we do so, we are saved by grace and no other action is necessary.

 Jeremiah indeed would wonder at the notion that God’s people are not supposed to suffer.
 Jeremiah suffered at the hands of his own people because he continually rebuked them for their ungodliness.

-Woe is me, my mother, that thou hast borne me a man of strife and a man of contention to the whole earth!
-I have neither lent on usury, nor men have lent to me on usury; yet every one of them doth curse me.
+Woe is me, my mother, that you have borne me, a man of strife and a man of contention to the whole earth!
+I have neither lent for interest, nor have men lent to me for interest.
+Every one of them curses me.
 (Jeremiah 15:10)

-Why is my pain perpetual, and my wound incurable, which refuseth to be healed? wilt thou be altogether unto me as a liar, and as waters that fail?
+Why is my pain perpetual and my wound incurable, which refuses to be healed?
+Will you surely be to me like an unreliable stream, as waters that fail?
 (Jeremiah 15:18)

-Wherefore came I forth out of the womb to see labour and sorrow, that my days should be consumed with shame?
+Why did I come forth from the womb to see labor and sorrow, that my days should be consumed with shame?
 (Jeremiah 20:18)